-We are the only Scotland wide charity dedicated to promoting and championing the needs of all children and young people and their families at times of illness.
-We also supply information and resources, support and advice with the aim of helping families access the best possible healthcare.
+We are the only national charity in Scotland dedicated to making sure children and young people get the healthcare treatment they need.
+We promote and champion the needs of all children and young people and their families at times of illness.
+We also supply information, resources and support with the aim of helping families access the best possible healthcare.
 Read how we helped one family.

-If you need information or advice on any aspect of caring for a sick child or young person, then contact our national office or our member of staff in your area.
+If you need information on any aspect of caring for a sick child or young person, then contact our national office or our member of staff in your area.

 Our area staff can offer help to families caring for a sick child.
 They can: